 You may have genuinely asked God for a small sign of existence.
-If God was generous, you might receive various responses.
-God’s consolations could include a feeling that all will be well, peace, warmth from within, or increased faith.
-One of the lasting effects of acknowledging God’s existence is the desire to change those things inside that gnaw at us.
-These accumulating moments of changes can result in something greater such as ongoing multiple conversions of vices into virtues.
-If you learn in both mind and heart to listen for wisdom, you can grow in the certainty that Christ must be present.
-It becomes easy to visualize Jesus in the past, is here now, and will be in the future.
+If God was generous, you might receive various responses, including consolations.
+God’s consolations can include feelings that all will be well, peace, warmth from within, or increased faith.
+We have to be careful because consolations are only meant to get our attention.
+It is challenging to distinguish if a consolation is from God, our desires, or worse, the other side.
+A better technique is to determine if you have the lasting effect of acknowledging the absolute of God’s existence as a desire to change those things inside that gnaw at you.
+These accumulating moments of change can result in something unexpected and greater.
+An example is the ongoing multiple conversions of vices into virtues.
+When we learn in both mind and heart to listen for wisdom, we can sense the reality that Trinity must be present within ourselves.
+We also accept that Jesus was in the past, is here now, and will be with us in the future.

 The Signs on the Door by James Tissot.